BlyatBeauty/DNS-AdBlock/README.md

 This should definitely not be your only blocklist, I highly suggest the lists over at firebog.net.

+The Youtube Blacklist primarily consists of google domains that have caused me issues.
+Meanwhile the Miscellaneous Blacklist consists of non-google domains that have tried to ruin my browsing experience

 If you happen to use this or fork this, feel free to let me know over at @blyatbeauty on twitter.